StatsRhian/personal-website/content/post/2018-07-02-ucrel-summer-school-nlp.md

 ### Ethics

-Cambridge Analytical has provided a perfect exampole of how *not* to use data ethically.
+Cambridge Analytical has provided a perfect example of how *not* to use data ethically.
 It serves as an important reminder to always think about how you want to use the data before starting any analysis and keep your research questions constantly in your mind.

 ### P-values

 P-values have been a [hot topic](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/j.1740-9713.2017.01021.x) in statistics lately.
-It's interestng to see this discussion start to move into other areas including [NLP.](http://aclweb.org/anthology/W/W14/W14-1601.pdf)
+It's interesting to see this discussion start to move into other areas including [NLP.](http://aclweb.org/anthology/W/W14/W14-1601.pdf)

-### Reproducbility
+### Reproducibility

 Another topic close to my heart :heart:.